 - Buying a roll form machine online

-- Having a new-equipment manufacturer design and install a turnkey custom machine
+- Having a new-equipment manufacturer design and install a turnkey custom roll forming machine

 - Outsourcing to an experienced roll former

-There are three factors that should influence which path you take.
+Three factors should influence which path you take:

 1. Cost of Equipment Vs. ROI